 Antimicrobial changed? (+ reason).
 Was the antimicrobial (or the route of administration) changed for this indication, and if so, what was the reason?
 If the antimicrobial was changed more than once for the current indication, report the reason of the last change.
 The term "indication" in this context should be interpreted as the entire treatment regimen for the infection episode.
-N=no change, antimicrobial was not changed.
+For information, the corresponding CARES acronyms from the recently updated (August 2023) Start Smart Then Focus (SSTF) antimicrobial stewardship toolkit for inpatient care settings are indicated in parentheses.
+Please also see the lookup table below.
+N=no change, antimicrobial was not changed (CARES review outcomes equivalent: E - extend).

-E=escalation: antimicrobial was escalated (or other antimicrobial was added) on microbiological and/or clinical grounds, i.e. the isolated microorganism was not susceptible to the previous antimicrobial and/or lack of clinical effect of previous antimicrobial; includes switch from oral to parenteral for the same antimicrobial.
+E=escalation: antimicrobial was escalated (or other antimicrobial was added) on microbiological and/or clinical grounds, i.e. the isolated microorganism was not susceptible to the previous antimicrobial and/or lack of clinical effect of previous antimicrobial; includes switch from oral to parenteral for the same antimicrobial (CARES review outcomes equivalent: A - amend).

 D=De-escalation: antimicrobial was de-escalated on microbiological and/or clinical grounds, i.e. the isolated microorganism was susceptible to more narrow-spectrum or first-line antimicrobials than the previous antimicrobial and/or the clinical situation of the patient allows changing to a more narrow-spectrum or to a first-line antimicrobial.
-If other antimicrobials given for the same indication were stopped at the time of the survey, report de-escalation for the remaining antimicrobial(s).
+If other antimicrobials given for the same indication were stopped at the time of the survey, report de-escalation for the remaining antimicrobial(s) (CARES review outcomes equivalent: A - amend)

 S=switch IV to oral; route of administration of same antimicrobial was changed from parenteral to oral.
-A switch can also occur between antimicrobials belonging to the same antimicrobial class, e.g. IV co-amoxiclav to oral co-amoxiclav or IV levofloxacin to oral ciprofloxacin or IV ceftraizone to oral cefixime.
+A switch can also occur between antimicrobials belonging to the same antimicrobial class, e.g. IV co-amoxiclav to oral co-amoxiclav or IV levofloxacin to oral ciprofloxacin or IV ceftriaxone to oral cefixime.
+(CARES review outcomes equivalent: S-Switch)

 A=adverse effects; antimicrobial was changed because of observed or expected side or adverse effects of the antimicrobial.

-OPAT=Outpatient parenteral antibiotic therapy service

-OU=change for other or unknown reason: the antimicrobial for that indication was changed for another reason or the antimicrobial was changed but the reason why could not be determined by the surveyor.
+OPAT/COpAT: Outpatient parenteral antimicrobial therapy or Complex outpatient oral and parenteralantimicrobial therapy OU=change for other or unknown reason: the antimicrobial for that indication was changed for another reason or the antimicrobial was changed but the reason why could not be determined by the surveyor.